Third Europe: Beck's proposal

 Following Pilsudski's death in 1935, Polish Foreign Minister Józef Beck decided to create a plan for his own union between nations.
 He called his plan "Third Europe," an alliance between Poland, Romania, and Hungary.
 Beck hoped that the plan would prevent aggression by both Nazi Germany and the Soviet Union.
-Beck also hoped that the plan could allow him to become closer with the United Kingdom, as well as establish cooperation with Japan and Türkiye, among other powers.
+Beck also hoped that the plan could allow him to become closer with the United Kingdom, as well as establish cooperation with Japan and Turkey, among other powers.
 The concept became very prominent in the tense prewar years of 1937–1939.
-As observed by Marek Kornat, the principal of the Third Europe plan would be hard to reconstruct, as it was never implemented, and as Beck never gave an in-depth explanation of its principals.
+As observed by Marek Kornat, the principle of the Third Europe plan would be hard to reconstruct, as it was never implemented, and as Beck never gave an in-depth explanation of its principles.

 The proposal gained little traction before the onset of the Second World War due to the influence of Nazi Germany.
 Germany was the world's second largest economy (behind the United States) and the third most populous in Europe (behind the UK and France).
 Germany had much more influence over Eastern Europe than either of the latter two powers due to its proximity to the region.
 Countries in Eastern Europe felt more inclined to follow Berlin's lead rather than Warsaw.